dsobral/ADER17S/material/ADER17_practical.md

 The same way FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of BAM alignments.
 One popular tool for this is [qualimap](http://qualimap.bioinfo.cipf.es/).

 **TASK**: In the command line, type 'qualimap'.
 There may be some warnings about missing packages, don't worry about those.
-Produce an Rna-seq report with one of the BAM files from the Trapnell dataset. (optional) Try with one of your own samples, if you have them.
+From the Qualimap GUI, produce an Rna-seq report (File>New Analysis>RNA Seq QC) using one of the BAM files of the guilgur dataset.
+You'll need to use the example gtf file.

+**TASK**: Run the command in the guilgur folder: 'qualimap rnaseq -bam mut_lib1_R1.bam -gtf Drosophila_melanogaster.BGP6.85.sample.gtf'.

 [RSeqC](http://rseqc.sourceforge.net/) provide a set of tools to produce RNA-Seq specific reports.

+**TASK**: In galaxy, run the tool 'Gene Body Coverage (BAM)' with mut_lib1 of the guilgur datasets.
+Use as reference 'Drosophila_melanogaster.BGP6.85.sample.bed'.

+**TASK**: Run the command in the guilgur folder: 'geneBody_coverage.py -r Drosophila_melanogaster.BGP6.85.sample.bed -i mut_lib1_R1.bam -o mut_lib1_R1.genebody'.
+Then, run also 'read_distribution.py  -i mut_lib1_R1.bam -r Drosophila_melanogaster.BGP6.85.sample.bed'.

-**TASK**: (optional) In Galaxy run with one of the guilgur TODO TODO TODO.
-Then run with one of the Trapnell BAM files.
-Some RSeqQC reports may take time, so take care to run only one at a time during the day in Galaxy (similar to the alignments).
+**TASK**: Run a Qualimap RNA-Seq report with one of the Trapnell BAM files (use the full Drosophila annotation).
+Try with your own samples, if you have them. (optional) Run the RSeQC gene body coverage and other reports.
+Some RSeqQC reports may take time with real datasets, so take care to run only one at a time during the day.

 # <a id="LO7">Learning Outcome 7: Generate tables of counts using the alignment and a reference gene annotation</a>